Ingrid Daubechies: Awards and honors

 Daubechies received the Louis Empain Prize for Physics in 1984.
 It is awarded once every five years to a Belgian scientist on the basis of work done before the age of 29.

-Between 1992 and 1997, she was a fellow of the MacArthur Foundation and in 1993, was elected to the American Academy of Arts and Sciences.
+In 1992, she was awarded a MacArthur Fellowship and in 1993, she was elected to the American Academy of Arts and Sciences.
 In 1994, she received the American Mathematical Society Steele Prize for Exposition for her book, Ten Lectures on Wavelets, and was invited to give a plenary lecture at the International Congress of Mathematicians in Zurich.
 In 1997, she was awarded the AMS Ruth Lyttle Satter prize.
 In 1998, she was elected to the United States National Academy of Sciences and won the Golden Jubilee Award for Technological Innovation from the IEEE Information Theory Society.
 She became a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1999.

 In 2000, Daubechies became the first woman to receive the National Academy of Sciences Award in Mathematics, presented every four years for excellence in published mathematical research.
 The award honored her "for fundamental discoveries on wavelets and wavelet expansions and for her role in making wavelets methods a practical basic tool of applied mathematics".
 She was awarded the Basic Research Award of the German Eduard Rhein Foundation as well as the NAS Award in Mathematics.
 In 2003, Daubechies was elected to the American Philosophical Society.

 In January 2005, Daubechies became the third woman since 1924 to give the Josiah Willard Gibbs Lecture sponsored by the American Mathematical Society.
 Her talk was on "The Interplay Between Analysis and Algorithm".
 Daubechies was the 2006 Emmy Noether Lecturer at the San Antonio Joint Mathematics Meetings.
 In September 2006, the Pioneer Prize from the International Council for Industrial and Applied Mathematics was awarded jointly to Daubechies and Heinz Engl.